Parents Charged in Deadly Fire

-As suspicion of them mounted in the days afterward, a friend Margaret Mayo gave them the benefit of the doubt.
+As suspicion of them mounted in the days afterward _ partly because the house was engulfed in flames before firefighters arrived from just two blocks away _ a friend, Margaret Mayo, gave them the benefit of the doubt.
 Stop placing blame, she urged.
 Let the children rest in peace.

 Her hope gave way to a feeling of betrayal and the worst fears of some in this Appalachian town were realized: Two parents and a stepfather were accused of pouring gasoline in the house, then setting the fire to cash in on an insurance policy.